What to Expect in 1st

-Bible: Students are introduced to the pattern of creation, fall, redemption, and restoration within the Bible and our world.
+Bible: Teachers introduce students to the pattern of creation, fall, redemption, and restoration within the Bible and our world.
 They study Bible stories rich in characters and events that show God’s glory and goodness.
-Students also learn Red Star scripture passages and recite them for memory.
+Students also learn Red Star Scripture passages and recite them from memory.

-History: Students are introduced to Texas symbols, Spanish and French explorers, Spanish missions, and Texas Independence.
+History: Teachers introduce students to Texas symbols, Spanish and French explorers, Spanish missions, and Texas Independence.
 Our studies culminate with a Texas Independence Day performance and celebration in the spring.

-Reading: Students learn to read through daily phonics lessons and practicing reading using leveled books.
-Teachers incorporate read alouds and shared reading to model and teach good reading and comprehension skills and incorporate classic literature during small and large group instruction.
-Students are exposed to many genres, including fiction, fairy tales, myths, non-fiction, and poetry.
+Reading: Students learn to read through daily phonics lessons and practice using leveled books.
+Teachers incorporate reading aloud and shared reading to model and teach excellent reading and comprehension skills.
+They also integrate classic literature during small and large group instruction and introduce students to many genres, including fiction, fairy tales, myths, non-fiction, and poetry.

 Language/Writing: Students continue to practice handwriting and spelling.
 They are introduced to grammar concepts, beginning sentence structure, and the writing process.

 Science: Students participate in hands-on experiments to study the properties of water, the water cycle, plants, animals, and sound.